 CBO estimates that enacting H.R.
-4341 would result in net off-budget costs of \$2.8 billion in fiscal year 2006, \$12.7 billion over the 2005-2009 period, and \$34.5 billion over the 2005-2014 period because it would eliminate the requirement to fund the escrow account, allowing the Postal Service to increase other spending, reduce postal rates, or some combination of these actions.
-The bill also would make the costs of the PRC and the USPS Office of the Inspector General subject to appropriation, thus reducing direct spending by \$1.6 billion over the next 10 years.
+22 would result in net off-budget costs of \$2.9 billion in fiscal year 2006, \$17.2 billion over the 2006-2010 period, and \$41.6 billion over the 2006-2015 period.
+Those amounts reflect the effects of allowing the Postal Service to increase other spending, reduce postal rates, or some combination of these actions because the bill would eliminate the requirement for the Postal Service to fund the escrow account.
+The net costs also reflect off-budget savings from a provision in the bill to make the costs of the PRC and the USPS Office of the Inspector General subject to appropriation, thus reducing direct spending by about \$1.6 billion over the next 10 years.
 The bill contains many other provisions that could affect USPS cash flows in each year, but we estimate they would not have a significant net effect on the USPS over the long term.

 Elimination of Escrow Fund.
 P.L.
 108-18 permanently reduced payments by the USPS to the CSRDF.
-As a result of that act, USPS payments to the CSRDF declined by \$2.5 billion to \$5 billion annually, beginning in 2003.
+As a result of that act, USPS payments to the CSRDF declined by \$2.5 billion to \$5.5 billion annually, beginning in 2003.
 For fiscal years starting in 2006, P.L.
 108-18 requires that savings resulting from reduced payments to the CSRDF be considered an operating expense of the Postal Service and held in escrow, remaining unavailable for obligation unless authorized by subsequent legislation.

 H.R.
-4341 would amend P.L.
+22 would amend P.L.
 108-18 to eliminate the escrow fund requirement.
-As a result of this provision, the Postal Service could lower rates and thus reduce its revenues, or maintain rates and increase spending, or some combination of these actions.
+As a result of this provision, the Postal Service could lower rates and thus reduce its revenues from the levels expected under current law, or maintain rates and increase spending, or some combination of these actions.
 The net outlays of the Postal Service would increase because collections would not be deposited in escrow.
-CBO estimates that eliminating the escrow requirement would increase net spending by about \$2.9 billion in 2006, \$13.3 billion over the 2006-2009 period, and \$36 billion over the 2006-2014 period.
-Much of the spending would go toward making new payments to the onbudget account for health care costs.
+CBO estimates that eliminating the escrow requirement would increase net off-budget spending by about \$3.1 billion in 2006, \$17.9 billion over the 2006-2010 period, and \$43.2 billion over the 2006-2015 period.
+Much of the spending would go toward making new payments to the on-budget account for health care costs.

 Make Cost of PRC and USPS IG Subject to Appropriation.
 Under current law, the PRC and the Inspector General of the Postal Service are funded from the Postal Service Fund without annual Congressional appropriation.
-In total, these offices spent about \$140 million in 2003.
+In total, these offices spent about \$140 million in 2004.
 H.R.
-4341 would authorize the appropriation of such sums as may be necessary from the Postal Service Fund for these offices.
-Thus, enacting this legislation would reduce direct spending-and therefore, increase spending subject to appropriation-by about \$140 million annually beginning in fiscal year 2005.
+22 would authorize the appropriation of such sums as may be necessary from the Postal Service Fund for these offices.
+Thus, enacting this legislation would reduce direct spending-and therefore, increase spending subject to appropriation-by about \$140 million annually beginning in fiscal year 2006.